 April 19, 1967: This rather unflattering photo of Judy was published in several papers, along with this photo of her fourth husband, Mark Herron, announcing their divorce.
 At this time, Judy was in the middle of work on Valley of the Dolls, which she would leave at the end of the month having recorded her one song, “I’ll Plant My Own Tree” as well as the filming of some scenes.
 The footage is not known to exist.

-The real pleasure of this LP is the green vinyl and the fact that it’s the first time the remastered edition of the soundtrack that first premiered in the mid-1990s had ever been available in a vinyl format (all other issues have been on CD).
+The real pleasure of this LP is the green vinyl and the fact that it’s the first time the remastered edition of the soundtrack that first premiered in the mid-1990s (on Rhino Records CDs) had ever been available in a vinyl format.

 This record, minus the green vinyl, was re-released on vinyl on October 16, 2015.
 Everything else about the 2015 release was exactly the same, including the feature to download a digital version of Ray Bolger’s early recording on “If I Only Had A Brain.”